model-railroad-infoguy.com |

 You now have a forest.

-Chuck the two ends of the wire into an electric drill (or hand drill).
-Slowly turn the drill.
 The wire will tighten around the strands because the other end is looped over the hook you installed.
-Then take scissors and snip the ends of the rope until you have a branch shape you like.

 The tree trunks can be built up with florists' tape or putty and then painted.
 Spray black paint downwards over the branches while holding over a cardboard box.
 Then sprinkle on some ground foam.
 Rotate the armature assembly until you have the branches well covered.